cpcloudnl/dane-smtp/README.md

 > TLSA Publishers employing DANE-TA(2) records SHOULD publish records with a selector of "Cert(0)".
-Otherwise SPKI(1) is recommended because it is compatible with raw public keys [RFC7250] and the resulting TLSA record needs no change across certificate renewals with the same key.
+Otherwise SPKI(1) is recommended because it is compatible with raw public keys [RFC7250] and the resulting TLSA record needs no change across certificate renewals when issued with the same key.

 ### 3. Matching Type
 * ~~```Full(0)```~~
 * ```SHA-256(1)``` SHA2-256 hash
 * ```SHA-512(2)``` SHA2-512 hash

 > Always use SHA-256(1).
-It is the only one required. ~~Optionally use both hashes with [Digest Algorithm Agility](https://datatracker.ietf.org/doc/html/rfc7672#section-5)~~.
 Do [NOT](https://datatracker.ietf.org/doc/html/rfc7671#section-10.1.2) use type Full(0).
+> In the future you want to use [both of these hashes](https://datatracker.ietf.org/doc/html/rfc7672#section-5).
+> When SHA2-512 becomes mandatory for applications to implement (as defined in future RFCs): You would be using that mandatory algorithm(s) only.

+> In summary: Use SHA-256 for now.
+Care about SHA-512 (and any upcoming algorithms) later.

 ### 4. Certificate Association Data

-> Contains the hashed value of the Certificate or Public Key.
+> Contains the value of the Certificate or Public Key.
+In this case the SHA2-256 hash of the Cert(0) or SPKI(1).

 ### Walkthrough: